Antony-rufus/Mainsample/README.md

 # Mainsample
-Sample Excersice
+Sample Excersice.

 Learning About Smartgit.

-Doing some basic things with smartgit
+Doing some basic things with smartgit.

+Leaving blank lines